theLetterCandCode/Scriptview/README.md

 </div>

-__Using Scriptview and copying and pasting everything then republishing WILL get you called out, and blacklisted from using our dex.__
+__Using Scriptview and copying and pasting everything then republishing is highly restricted.
+Do not do this or we will take action..__

 Scriptview is a dex explorer script for roblox.
 Any exploits involving Scriptview is not our fault.
 For more information click the button down below this line.